win-t/karambie/README.md

 Simple webtoolkit inspired by [luvit-weblit](https://github.com/creationix/weblit), [martini](https://github.com/go-martini/martini), [negroni](https://github.com/codegangsta/negroni/), [gorilla](https://github.com/gorilla)

-many of source code in middleware are fork from [martini](https://github.com/go-martini/martini)
+source code in middleware (logger, recovery, static) are fork from [martini](https://github.com/go-martini/martini)

+## How to use

+see example
+NOTE: it's better if you understand how to use martini and gorilla

+# TODO
+- add documentation
-TODO: update this README.md
+- improve this README.md